MuhammadKhairunnasNurdin/Laravel-11_PBL/README.md

 1. Sync Your Fork repository:

-   You can click in middle top right in Your GitHub repository: Laravel_PBL_Pro-Max
+   You can click in middle top right in Your GitHub repository: Laravel-11_PBL

 2. fetch change from your fork to local remote: